couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/using-the-apis.markdown

 });
 ```

-Both callbacks will be executed in different threads in a threadpool.
-Note that this looks a bit ugly because with Java 6 and 7, the only way to implement this kind of behaviour is with anonymous classes (`*CompletionListener`).
+Both callbacks are executed in different threads in a thread pool.
+This looks a bit ugly because with Java 6 and 7, the only way to implement this kind of behavior is with anonymous classes (`*CompletionListener`).
 We can bring some Java 8 love to it with lambda expressions and
 make it much more concise (similar constructs can also be used from languages like Scala and Groovy):

 ```java